nu-osc/plots/samples/future_mo/v1.0-neutrino2020/plots/Readme.md

     * INO, T2HKK, PINGU status is unclear (marked with star in the plot), approximate starting years are taken
     * joint beam + atmospheric sensitivity is shown for T2HK and T2HKK here
     * sources for sensitivities vs years for all experiments are written in references
+    * digitizer was used for extracting values from plots

 ![NMO sensitivity projection](future_nmo_v1-0.png)